Help Desk Best Practices

 What is a help desk?

-A help desk (sometimes called a service desk) is a tool that enables businesses to streamline their customer communications and answer customer queries in a timely and efficient manner.
-The use of a help desk or service desk means that companies can offer the ideal experience to their customers when they contact the support team for help.
+A help desk (sometimes also called a service desk) is a tool that enables businesses to streamline their customer communications and answer customer queries in a timely and efficient manner.

 An appropriate help desk will bring customer conversations together in one screen and assign tickets to the right agent so you can service your customers as quickly as possible.